• Skip to primary navigation

 • Twitter

 Want to make sourdough but don’t know where to start?
-This simple sourdough sandwich bread recipe is great first recipe for beginners in the sourdough world.
+This simple sourdough loaf bread recipe is great first recipe for beginners in the sourdough world.
 It’s simple and you will have it memorized in no time.

 Sometime it takes a little bit to get used to making sourdough as with a lot of new skills.
 If you need some tips to troubleshoot a few things, you can find them over here in my simple sourdough guide.
 Don’t give up if it doesn’t turn out perfectly the first time.
 Treat sourdough like a skill that requires mastering instead of another recipe that you can find on the internet.